-History - Broadford Lake was built in 1972 as a water supply reservoir for the town of Oakland and opened for fishing in 1975.
-Broadford Lake Park provides many recreational opportunities that include fishing, swimming, biking, canoeing, and kayaking.
-The park has one boat ramp and rental boats are available at the park's concession stand.
-Gasoline-powered outboard motors are prohibited.
-Broadford Lake Park also has facilities to accommodated large groups for picnics and family gatherings.
+Broadford Lake was built in 1972 as a water supply reservoir for the town of Oakland and was opened to fishing in 1975.
+Broadford Lake Park also provides many recreational opportunities that include basketball, volleyball, swimming, biking and multiple trekking activities.
+Broadford Lake Park also has facilities to accommodate large groups for picnics and family gatherings.
 Information on the Broadford Lake Park can be obtained by calling (301)334-2691.

-Contact Us - Comments and questions regarding fishing Broadford Lake can be directed to:
+Contact Us - Comments and questions regarding fishing in Broadford Lake can be directed to:

 Maryland Department of Natural Resources